Business Office Payroll

 Hourly employees should mark jury duty time taken with a “J” in the “Other” column on their timecards.
 They also must attach the “Confirmation of Appearance” form (not the summons card) provided by the courts as evidence of having appeared to serve on a jury.
 Salaried staff and Faculty should also turn in this court provided form to the Payroll Office for proper record keeping.

 Employees are expected to report to work for as much of the day as possible each day they are called to serve on jury duty.
 Employees may keep any payment that is given to them by the courts.

 See related page on Employee Handbook.

 Registered students who are non-residents may be hired to work on campus but are subject to be taxed on the federal Non-Residence Aliens (NRA) tax withholding rate, as well as the California state tax rate.
-Non-Resident Aliens who are not current registered Westmont students should contact Human Resources for proper required documentation for eligibility to work.
 It will be the responsibility of the individual employee to file and pay any applicable taxes.
 Non-residents of the state of California will have taxes withheld based on California tax tables.
 Non-Resident-Alien are required to complete their W-4 forms as follow:

 - Not claim exemption from income tax withholding.

 - Request withholding as if they are single, regardless of their actual marital status.

 - Claim only 1 allowance (if the NRA is a resident of Canada, Mexico, or Korea, he or she may claim more than 1 allowance).

 - Write “Nonresident Alien” or “NRA” above the dotted line on line 6 of the W-4 form.